almirafarah/neural-network/README.md

 # The effect of the heartbeat on neuronal processing and chaotic neuronal activity

-runnerservoir --> implements all the functions that test the parameters.
+runnerReservoir --> implements all the functions that test the parameters.

 simulate_reservoir --> simulates the reservoir network with the heartbeat wignal